PoliticalGraveyard.com

 CLETA: See also Cleta M. Smith

-CLETE (Soundex C430) — See also ANACLETUS, BELLETETE, BOBLETER, CLEE, CLETA, CLUTE, GILLETE, KLETT, LETELLIER, LETENDRE, ZALETEL.
+CLETE (Soundex C430) — See also ANACLETUS, BELLETETE, BOBLETER, CLEE, CLETA, CLUTE, GILLETE, KLETT, LETELLIER, LETEM, LETENDRE, ZALETEL.

-CLETE: See also Clete Donald Johnson, Jr.
+CLETE: See also Clete Donald Johnson Jr.

 Clevan, H. N. — of Buffalo County, S.Dak.
 Member of South Dakota state house of representatives 21st District, 1891-92.
 Burial location unknown.